 Both accuracy and precision are the goal of any measurement.
 Variations in accuracy and precision are largely controllable.

 In target shooting, you improve accuracy by moving closer to the target, or using an aiming aid like a scope or laser pointer.
 You improve precision by mounting your gun to a table or bench or shooting indoors out of the wind.

 Accuracy is more important when trying to hit a target.
 You either hit your target or you don’t.
 It does no good to be precise if you miss all your shots.
-Although, you can improve accuracy in future measurements by factoring in a correction factor.
+You can improve accuracy in future measurements by factoring in a correction factor.
 If your shots are all going to the left, alter your aim to the right.
 Accuracy is something you can fix in future measurements.

 Precision is more important in calculations.
 When using a measured value in a calculation, you can only be as precise as your least precise measurement.
 This is the main idea behind the topic of significant figures in calculations.
 Precision can be improved by improving your measuring tool and/or improving your skill at using the tool.